About Coastal GasLink

 A pipeline to support the liquefied natural gas (LNG) industry

-Approximately 670 kilometres, the Coastal GasLink pipeline project is a proposed pipeline that will safely deliver natural gas across northern B.C.
+Approximately 670 kilometres, the Coastal GasLink pipeline project will safely deliver natural gas across northern B.C.
 After Coastal GasLink delivers the natural gas from the Dawson Creek area to a facility near Kitimat, LNG Canada will prepare it for export to global markets by converting the gas to a liquefied state – also known as LNG.
 Coastal GasLink will not be producing or exporting natural gas or LNG – our role is to ensure the safe transportation of the natural gas.

 Why is Coastal GasLink important?